garrettmflynn/anywave_gen/README.md

 # anywave_gen
- An AnyWave plugin for the Global EEG Norms (GEN) project
+An AnyWave distribution package for the Global EEG Norms (GEN) project

  ## Notes
  `xdg-open` must be distributed with the executable files to allow the browser to be automatically opened.